Graduate Tuition and Fees

-- In fall and spring, $3.00 will be assessed for the Student-To-Student Assistance Program Fee and the Sustainability Fee are assessed.
+- In fall and spring, the Student-To-Student Assistance Program Fee and the Sustainability Fee are assessed.
 Neither are assessed in summer.

 - All full time students are assessed a $140 transportation fee for the CTA U Pass.
 Full time is defined as 12 or more credits hours for undergraduate and professional students.
 Full time is defined as 9 or more credit hours for graduate students.